open-telemetry/community/projects/ci-cd.md

 Integration (CI) and Continuous (CD) observability.
 This will provide a common language and standardized formats for CI/CD observability, enabling the community to observe CI/CD systems.

-This will broaden the target audience of Open Telemetry to Release Engineering and DevOps teams, further cementing Open Telemetry as the industry standard Observability framework.
+This will broaden the target audience of OpenTelemetry to Release Engineering and DevOps teams, further cementing OpenTelemetry as the industry standard Observability framework.

 The timing is ripe to start now.
-The [CI/CD Observability OTEP](https://github.com/open-telemetry/oteps/pull/223/files) has been open since January of 2023 and with the recent changes to the OTEP process, the Kubecon talk, and vendor acknowledgements, there's momentum available to carry this forward.
+The [CI/CD Observability OTEP](https://github.com/open-telemetry/oteps/pull/223/files) has been open since January of 2023 and with the recent changes to the OTEP process, the KubeCon talk, and vendor acknowledgements, there's momentum available to carry this forward.
 The industry is heavily looking for solutions and watching the related OTEP with interest.

 ## Deliverables